scriptituk/xfade-easing/README.md

 ### Overshoots

-The elastic and back easings overshoot and undershoot, causing some transitions to clip and others to show colour distortion.
+The elastic and back easings overshoot and undershoot, causing many transitions to clip and others to show colour distortion.

 Rendering expressions can only access the two frames of data available.
 A wrapping overshoot strategy might work for simple horizontal/vertical effects whereby fetching X & Y pixel data is intercepted.
-At present, progress outside the range 0 to 1 will yield unexpected results.
+At present, progress outside the range 0 to 1 may yield unpredictable results.

 ## Transition expressions